 Click "Save & Finish"

-If the remote repository is also managed by an Artifactory server, then you need to point to its PyPI API URL, for example
+If the remote repository is also managed by an Artifactory server, then you need to point to its PyPI API URL in both URL field and Registry URL field.
+For example http://my.remote.artifactory/artifactory/api/pypi/python-project

 Using a Configuration File